 More information on natural burials:

 There are more than 50,000 deaths a year in NSW with two-thirds opting for cremations and one-third for burials.
-Around 230 operators provide interment services in NSW..
-More statistics on cemeteries and crematoria can be found here.
+Around 230 operators provide interment services in NSW.

-This article states that, based on a lifecycle assessment study in the Netherlands, the most significant environment impact after death was surprisingly the funeral ceremonies – greater even than the burial or cremation.
+View an article from 19 February 2015 which states that, based on a lifecycle assessment study in the Netherlands, the most significant environment impact after death was surprisingly the funeral ceremonies – greater even than the burial or cremation.

 The Chain O’Ponds Memorial Park and Crematorium near Kempsey on the north coast of NSW is powered by off-grid solar power and battery technology.